In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

 pinMode(12, OUTPUT);

 In the main loop, we have three sections for three sensors.
-All the sections work the same but each for different sensors.
+All the sections work the same, but each for different sensors.
 In this section, we read the obstacle distance from each sensor and store it in each defined integer.
-To read the distance, first, we have to make sure that the trigger pins are clear, for that, we need to set the trigger pin to LOW for 2 µs.
+To read the distance, first, we have to make sure that the trigger pins are clear; for that, we need to set the trigger pin to LOW for 2 µs.
 Now, for generating the ultrasonic wave, we need to turn the trigger pin HIGH for 10 µs.
-This will send the ultrasonic sound and with the help of the pulseIn() function, we can read the travel time, and store that value into the variable “duration”.
-This function has 2 parameters, the first one is the name of the echo pin and for the second one, you can write either HIGH or LOW.
-HIGH means that the pulseIn() function will wait for the pin to go HIGH caused by the bounced sound wave and it will start counting, then it will wait for the pin to go LOW when the sound wave will end which will stop the counting.
+This will send the ultrasonic sound, and with the help of the pulseIn() function, we can read the travel time and store that value into the variable “duration”.
+This function has 2 parameters, the first one is the name of the echo pin, and the second one you can write either HIGH or LOW.
+HIGH means that the pulseIn() function will wait for the pin to go HIGH caused by the bounced sound wave, and it will start counting, then it will wait for the pin to go LOW, when the sound wave will end, which will stop the counting.
 This function gives the length of the pulse in microseconds.
-For calculating the distance, we will multiply the duration by 0.034 (speed of sound in air is 340m/s) and divide it by 2 (this is due to the back and forth traveling of the sound wave).
+For calculating the distance, we will multiply the duration by 0.034 (speed of sound in air is 340m/s) and divide it by 2 (this is due to the back and forth travelling of the sound wave).
 Finally, we store the distance of each sensor in corresponding integers.

 digitalWrite(trigPin1, LOW);